AamuApp/aamu-blog/content/posts/introduction-to-aamuapp-graphql/index.md

 You can also get similar lists in every spot in the query window – all the fields and filtering options will be easy to see.

-In the next post we will get to know the mutation with GraphQL.
+In the next post we will get to know the mutation with GraphQL..